Building regulations for balustrades & pool fencing

 Whether you’re building a new home, managing a multi-storey development, or just freshening up a backyard deck, there’s one thing you can’t afford to overlook – compliance.
-And yes, we know “building regulations” don’t exactly spark joy, but they’re essential for keeping everyone safe and sound.
+And yes, we know “balustrade & pool fence regulations” don’t exactly spark joy, but they’re essential for keeping everyone safe and sound.

 What is the NCC?

-What is a Balustrade and Why do You Need it?
+What is a balustrade and when do you need one?

 A balustrade is a fall prevention barrier which must be provided alongside any stairway or ramp, any floor, corridor, hallway, balcony, verandah, mezzanine or path of access to a building if it is more than 1 metre above ground level.